koorchik/perl6-livr-advent-calendar-post/README.md

 }
 ```

-In this case rules will be applied one after another.
-So, in this example, at first the "required" rule will be applied and "max_length" after that and only if the "required" passed successfully.
+In this case, rules will be applied one after another.
+So, in this example, at first, the "required" rule will be applied and "max_length" after that and only if the "required" passed successfully.

 Here is the [details in LIVR spec](http://livr-spec.org/validation-rules/how-it-works.html)

-You can find the list of standard rules here - http://livr-spec.org/validation-rules.html
+You can find the list of standard rules [here](http://livr-spec.org/validation-rules.html)

-#### Example 2: Validation of hierarchical data structure
+### Example 2: validation of hierarchical data structure

 ```perl6
 use LIVR;